 The idea is centered around clarity.
 The focus shouldn’t be on speaking slowly or exaggerating words, as this could come off a bit condescending and end up distorting your words, which could lead to more confusion.

 Many of us unknowingly speak in ways that can be deemed confusing to people outside our social circles.
-People who fit in this category tend to talk in slang and use different tones or other various sounds unfamiliar to those dealing with hearing loss.
+For example, people who fit in this category tend to talk in slang and use different tones or other various sounds unfamiliar to those dealing with hearing loss.

 When interacting with an individual who is hard of hearing, try to rephrase your questions or comments in a difficult way to misunderstand.
 For example, instead of saying, “I’m going shopping.”
-Rephrase it by saying, “I am going to buy groceries.”
+Instead, rephrase it by saying, “I am going to buy groceries.”

 4. Face the Person

 It’s easy to look around and move directions when speaking to somebody, especially if you walk alongside them.
 But if a person is hard of hearing, this can make communication especially difficult.
 If you are walking, try to find a safe spot to stand and face them head-on.